All posts

 Account Freeze Risk: Patterns Specific to Indian Founders

 Account freezes at US fintechs are not random.
-They follow compliance logic that produces predictable triggers.
-For Indian-owned US LLCs, several patterns carry elevated risk:
+They follow compliance logic with predictable triggers.
+For Indian-owned US LLCs, these patterns carry elevated risk:

 1. Large lump-sum transfers from India.
-A single large transfer from an Indian bank account to a US LLC account — especially if it is the first significant transaction — triggers automated monitoring.
-The compliance system cannot distinguish between legitimate capitalization and suspicious activity without documentation.
-The structural pattern behind account freezes.
+A single large transfer from an Indian bank to a US LLC account, especially as the first significant transaction, triggers automated monitoring.
+Compliance can't distinguish legitimate capitalization from suspicious activity without documentation.
+More on account freeze patterns.

-2. LRS-sized transfers.
-India's Liberalized Remittance Scheme (LRS) allows Indian residents to remit up to $250,000 per financial year for permitted purposes.
-A transfer that exactly matches the LRS ceiling, or a series of transfers that approach it, draws attention — not because the transfer violates any rule, but because compliance systems flag round-number and threshold-adjacent patterns.
+2. LRS-threshold transfers.
+India's Liberalized Remittance Scheme (LRS) allows residents to remit up to $250,000 per financial year.
+A transfer that exactly matches the LRS ceiling, or a series approaching it, draws attention.
+Not because it violates any rule, but because compliance systems flag round-number and threshold-adjacent patterns.

-3. Inconsistent business activity.
-An account that receives no deposits for months, then suddenly receives a large payment, triggers review.
-Similarly, an account described as "IT consulting" during onboarding that primarily receives marketplace payouts or affiliate commissions shows a mismatch between declared and actual activity.
+3. Inconsistent activity.
+An account dormant for months that suddenly receives a large payment triggers review.
+An account described as "IT consulting" during onboarding that mostly receives marketplace payouts or affiliate commissions shows a mismatch between declared and actual activity.
+Both get flagged.

 4. Circular fund flows.
-Money moving from an Indian bank account to the US LLC and back to India (or to a related account in Dubai, Singapore, or Hong Kong) without clear commercial purpose raises anti-money laundering flags.
-Even if the underlying transactions are legitimate, the pattern matches profiles that compliance systems are trained to escalate.
+Money moving from an Indian bank to the US LLC and back to India (or to a related account in Dubai, Singapore, or Hong Kong) without clear commercial purpose raises AML flags.
+Even if the transactions are legitimate, the pattern matches profiles compliance systems escalate.

-5. Registered agent address as the only US touchpoint.
-A Wyoming or Delaware LLC with a registered agent address, no US phone number, and no US-based transactions looks like a shell entity to compliance algorithms — even if the business is real and operating legitimately.
+5. Registered agent as the only US touchpoint.
+A Wyoming or Delaware LLC with a registered agent address, no US phone number, and no US-based transactions looks like a shell entity to compliance algorithms.
+Even if the business is real.

-The underlying principle: US banks are not evaluating whether the business is good or bad.
-They are evaluating whether the account activity matches the stated purpose and whether the source and destination of funds are documentable.
-Compliant accounts still get frozen — it is the pattern, not the legality, that triggers review.
+The core point: US banks aren't evaluating whether the business is good or bad.
+They're checking whether account activity matches the stated purpose and whether fund sources are documentable.
+Compliant accounts still get frozen.
+It's the pattern, not the legality, that triggers review.

 A practical structure for an Indian-owned US LLC: